nkoerner93/spark/README.md

 Spark uses a custom-built stateless [Iron-Session](https://github.com/vvo/iron-session) Credential Authentication.
 For more information about the Authentication please check the server actions "actions.ts" & (auth) folder.
+The authentication currently has no recover password & nodemailer functionality.

 ## How to install locally